yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 an open source project, in every CI service I managed to find.
 All of them are free for open source projects.
-All of them are hosted and do not require any server installation (in order of my personal preference).
+All of them are hosted and do not require any server installation Here they are, in order of my personal preference:

 <style type="text/css">
 .rht {